 Wherever you decide to go, and however you decide to get there, one thing is almost guaranteed: Canada won’t disappoint.
 Don’t forget to bring your best camera and a range of clothing for all the environments you might encounter.
 Have fun!

-Cal Bailey runs Mountain Leon – a travel blog he started after two years on backpacking around the world.
-If you want to learn more about life on the road or his adventures, make sure you are reading his blog.
+Cal Bailey runs a travel blog he started after two years on backpacking around the world.
+If you want to learn more about life on the road or his adventures, check out his blog.